codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_2_controlling_address_translation_stages.md

 * Table D4-2 shows the TCR and TTBR, or TTBRs, for each stage of address translation.
 In the table, each Controlling registers entry gives the TCR followed by the TTBR or TTBRs.

+The following subsections give more information about controlling address translation:
+* System control registers relevant to MMU operation.
+* Address size configuration.
+* Atomicity of register changes on changing virtual machine on page D4-1650.
+* Use of out-of-context translation regimes on page D4-1650.